 Calcium is a mineral that is essential for the proper functioning of the body.
 It is necessary for the development and maintenance of healthy bones and teeth.
 It also helps improve muscle and nerve functions.

 The other one listed, S-equol, you probably haven’t heard much about.
 Like calcium, it is great for older people, but it is specifically beneficial for menopausal women.
 S-equol is a compound naturally produced by women, but most women usually do not get in the proper amounts.
 Menopause supplements that include S-equol as a fermented soy germ can dramatically help reduce the unpleasant symptoms of menopause, including hot flashes, mood issues, and muscle aches.
 Clinical studies have confirmed the efficacy of plant-based S-equol supplements.

 Omega 3 fatty acids

 Omega-3 fatty acids are often called “brain food” because they naturally help with mood issues.
 The main compound, DHA, is a healthy fat found in fish and has been linked to improvements in dementia, cardiovascular disease, and a wide variety of other ailments.
+Omega-3 fatty acids may help to reduce the risk of heart disease by lowering blood pressure, reducing inflammation, and improving blood vessel function.
+They also have anti-inflammatory properties, which can be helpful in the treatment of arthritis and asthma.
 While doctors recommend getting some omega-3s, as well as other fatty acids, from your diet by eating salmon or another healthy fish once or twice a week, the addition of an omega supplement can be hugely beneficial for your day-to-day health.

 This is especially true given that it’s not always healthy to eat fish multiple times a week (especially tuna, which is high in mercury).
 Also, people who don’t eat fish (such as vegetarians) will benefit from taking omegas.